JetSetIlly/Gopher2600/README.md

 	> gopher2600 debug -statsview <rom>

-The screen below shows an example of the available statistics.
+The screen below shows an example of the featured statistics.
 In this instance, this is the debugger running a 4k Atari cartridge (specifically, Pitfall).